f5devcentral/f5-agility-labs-threat-stack/docs/class1/App_Infra_Protect.rst

 * Tabs as focus areas: We narrowed in on the well-known concept of browser tabs as focus areas, with in-built default tabs and the ability for customers to create and save their own tabs.
 Each tab can be customized to match the originating rulesets and/or originating servers (EC2 tags).

 * Live alert loading: The Alerts page displays alerts as they come in.
-It does not delay the loading of alerts coming into the Threat Stack Cloud Security PlatformⓇ (CSP).
+It does not delay the loading of alerts coming into the Application Infrastructure ProtectionⓇ (CSP).

 * Search on alert titles: All tabs have a "Filter by Title" search field.
 Results appear as the users type in the words in the search bar.